 - inform people detained or arrested of the right to speak to a lawyer of their choice

-- help people find a lawyer, for example, by giving them access to a telephone or a phone book
+- help the person find a lawyer, for example, by giving the person access to a telephone book or directory

-- let them speak to their lawyers in private in a room where they will not be overheard
+- let the person speak to his lawyer in private in a room where they will be overheard

 People detained or arrested have the right to choose their lawyers.
 However, if the lawyer chosen is not available within a reasonable time, the police must let them talk to another lawyer.
 If they refuse to talk to another lawyer even if the original choice is not available, the police can continue their questioning.